sergiozygmunt/sergio-for-city-council/demo/on-the-issues.md

 ## Housing
 The future generation is dependant on safe, affordable housing.
 I will advocate for more mixed-use developments that encourage the use of the Peninsula's great public transit.

+## Public Safety
+San Mateo is already a very safe city - my campaign focuses on improving the police and community relationship.
+I will expand existing programs such as the Police Activity League (PAL) and will promote programs to improve the public's relationship to its police department.